These music streaming giants are neck and neck in every aspect but between Apple Music vs. Spotify, which one should you go for?

 What Is Apple Music

 Apple Music was designed to be a replacement for the problem-riddled iTunes app.
 After the acquisition of Beats in 2014, the team behind the said company spearheaded the development of the new app.
 Apple Music was eventually launched in 2015.
-It’s available in 168 countries as of the time of writing (April 2021) and has about 72 million subscribers.
+It’s available in 168 countries as of the time of writing (February 2022) and has an estimated 98 million subscribers.

 Pricing & Plans